john-light/sovryn/SIPs/SIP-000X.md

 4. Submit the new file from (2) as a pull request to the Bitocracy repo.
 This will be the SIP pull request.
 If the SIP is approved by SOV holders, the pull request created in (1) will be merged.
 If the proposal is rejected/withdrawn, the pull request created in (1) will be closed.

 ### Stage IV: Review Periods
-After an SIP has been submitted as a draft pull request to the Bitocracy repo, it must undergo three review periods:
+After an SIP has been submitted as a draft pull request to the Bitocracy repo, it SHOULD undergo three review periods:

 1. A Community Review, which starts the moment that a proposal has been submitted to the Bitocracy repo and lasts for one calendar week.
 2. An Editor Review, which starts when the Community Review ends and lasts for an indefinite period of time.